 May sales and bargains in the household department

 Party supplies like disposable cups, plates, napkins, utensils and table clothes will go on sale after Memorial Day.
 These are great to stock up on any emergency – small or big – or any future parties.
 Graduation party supplies will also go on sale and can be stocked up on for any future graduation celebrations.
 Look to stock up on solid colors of these paper goods so they can be used for other holidays and celebrations.
 As well, patriotic patterns can be used for Memorial Day and Independence Day.

 Mother’s Day gift sets, such as spa supplies, fragrances, jewelry, crafts, candles and photo frames, will go on sale after Mother’s Days.
 These can be stocked up on for future gifts like birthdays and Christmas (less than 9 months away!).

-Wedding season also st the start of wedding season, and this leads to some excellent discounts you can take advantage of, even if you aren’t a bride!
+Late-May is the start of wedding season, and this leads to some excellent discounts you can take advantage of, even if you aren’t a bride!
 Watch for discounts on household products like coffee pots, cookware, vacuums, massage chairs, foot spas and other small household electronics.
 If you have a favorite electronic that goes on sale, it might be a good idea to get a backup for when your dies or breaks.
 All of these items make great gifts for birthdays, Father’s Day, and Christmas.
 Also, in many parts of the country, October is another big wedding month, so you might want to buy a great gift now to give to the lucky couple later.